kiennt54/DragDropTimetable/README.md

 # DragDropTimetable
-A Mock project building a timetable manager
+A Mock project building a timetable manager that support drag&drop and show widget
--Support drag and drop
--Editable timetable
--Show widget
--Voice input